Alejogb1/job-board/blog-data/number-of-right-isosceles-triangles-in-a-rectangular-grid.md

 id: "number-of-right-isosceles-triangles-in-a-rectangular-grid"
 ---

-Okay so you're asking about counting right isosceles triangles in a rectangular grid huh Been there done that got the t-shirt It’s one of those problems that seems simple at first then you start banging your head against the wall trying to figure out all the edge cases Believe me i've spent way too many late nights on this kind of stuff
+Okay so you're asking about counting right isosceles triangles in a rectangular grid right Been there done that got the t-shirt It’s one of those problems that seems simple at first then you start banging your head against the wall trying to figure out all the edge cases Believe me i've spent way too many late nights on this kind of stuff

 First off let's be clear what we mean by "right isosceles triangles" we're talking about triangles where one angle is 90 degrees and the two sides adjacent to that right angle are the same length right No tricks no complicated definitions that’s important when we try to calculate our count